Spherical-GOF: Geometry-Aware Panoramic Gaussian Opacity Fields for 3D Scene Reconstruction: Experiments

 The annular camera used in OmniRob-Quadruped has a limited vertical field of view of $[-39^\circ,6^\circ]$.
 To facilitate controlled comparisons under restricted vertical coverage, we crop the UAV panoramas to $[-40^\circ,20^\circ]$ to form pseudo-annular observations.
 Following ODGS~\cite{lee2024odgs}, we subsample $100$ images per scene, use $25$ views for training and $25$ for testing, and reserve the remaining views unless otherwise specified.
 We initialize the sparse point cloud and camera poses using OpenMVG~\cite{moulon2016openmvg}.

-\textbf{Implementation details.} Baselines are reproduced using their official settings.
-Our method is trained for $8k$ iterations on a single NVIDIA RTX 4090 GPU, with densification stopped at $4k$ iterations.
+\textbf{Implementation details.} Our method is trained for $8k$ iterations on a single NVIDIA RTX 4090 GPU, with densification stopped at $4k$ iterations.
 We set $\lambda_{j1}=0.45$, $\lambda_{j2}=0.32$, and $\lambda_{dn}=0.03$ for geometry regularization.
 We ramp up geometry regularization during training and enable the depth-normal term only in the later stage.

 \textbf{Evaluation metrics.} We evaluate image-space rendering quality using PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}, where LPIPS is computed with the AlexNet backbone~\cite{krizhevsky2012imagenet}.